 All emergency support operations within the EU are carried out in accordance with the international humanitarian principles.

-The Commission will release up to €700 million for the period 2016 to 2019 to fund emergency support operations addressing the needs of these refugees.
+To respond to this unprecedented situation, the Commission released up to €700 million for the period from 2016 to 2019 to fund emergency support operations addressing the needs of refugees in Greece.

-This support will be complementary to what is being provided by the authorities of the affected Member States.
+This support is complementary to what is being provided by the national authorities.

 To respond to the refugee crisis, the Commission has also funded humanitarian operations in the Western Balkans and delivered in-kind assistance via the EU Civil Protection Mechanism.